linyuehzzz/urban_landmarks_rf/README.md

 # urban_landmarks_rf

-Some simple codes for our paper **Extracting urban landmarks from geographical datasets using a random forests classifier**.
+Simple codes used in our paper **Extracting urban landmarks from geographical datasets using a random forests classifier**.

 Citation